Cornwall Good Seafood Guide logo

 Sustainability Overview

-Ballan wrasse are a common species around Cornwall but one that has not been targeted until recent years.
+Ballan wrasse are a common species around Cornwall but one that has not been commercially targeted until recent years.
 Little is known about current stock levels and there is no management in place to prevent potential over fishing.

-Updated January 2024
+Updated April 2024

 Sustainability ratings for this species